stephp23/flixador-react-native-app/README.md

 ## Built With

-This project was conceptualized by building wireframes and prototypes using Figma and Adobe Photoshop We will build this project using React JS, JavaScript, React Redux, CSS, and Material UI on the frontend.
+This project was conceptualized by building wireframes and prototypes using Figma and Adobe Photoshop We will build this project using React JS, JavaScript, React Redux, React Native, and CSS on the frontend.
 Dependencies needed for the project are axios, redux, react-redux, redux-thunk, redux-devtools-extension/developmentOnly.

 - [JavaScript](https://javascript.com)